z0r0z/v4-router/README.md

 ## Optimizations

-The code is mostly high-level for readability but uses audited [*Solady* snippets](https://github.com/Vectorized/solady/blob/main/src/utils/SafeTransferLib.sol) in low-level assembly code to reduce costs for routine operations, such as token handling.
-Further, based on the length of a path, each swap step is particularly optimized and contained as its own internal function (see, `_swapSingle()`, `_swapFirst()`, `_swapMid()`, and `_swapLast()`).
-Additional efficiency decisions also include reusing memory space for multi-hop swaps (overwriting `fromCurrency` and `amountSpecified` at each step with outputs) and practical use of unchecked blocks and custom errors.
+The code is mostly high-level Solidity for readability but uses audited [*Solady* snippets](https://github.com/Vectorized/solady/blob/main/src/utils/SafeTransferLib.sol) in low-level assembly code to reduce costs for routine operations, such as handling ERC20 tokens.
+Further, based on the length of a swap path, each swap step is particularly optimized and contained as its own internal function (see, `_swapSingle()`, `_swapFirst()`, `_swapMid()`, and `_swapLast()`).
+Additional efficiency decisions also include reusing memory space for multi-hop swaps (overwriting `fromCurrency` and `amountSpecified` at each step with outputs) and practical use of unchecked blocks and compact custom errors.

 ## Using Swap Router